|On this page…|

 Painters rendering method is less suited to moving the camera in 3-D space because MATLAB does not clip along the viewing axis.
 Orthographic projection in painters method results in all objects contained in the scene being visible regardless of the camera position.

 The same effects described in the previous section occur in hardcopy output.
-However, because of the differences in the process of rendering to the screen and to a printing format, MATLAB might render using Z-buffer and generate printed output using painters.
-You might need to specify Z-buffer printing explicitly to obtain the results displayed on the screen (use the -zbuffer option with the print command).
+You should specify opengl printing explicitly to obtain the results displayed on the screen (use the -opengl option with the print command).